 We host our floating classroom programming throughout the year, depending on what school and community groups are interested in and their availability.
 The recommended age group for this program is fifth grade and up.
 This program can be tailored to each grade and can focus on different topics depending on specific needs and interests.
 Students will not be swimming during this program so lifeguards and swimming gear are not necessary.
 Floating Classrooms typically run from 10:00 AM to 1:00 PM and include time for lunch.

-If you are interested in participating in a Floating Classroom with Miami Waterkeeper, please email [email protected] to discuss fees and availability.
+If you are interested in participating in a Floating Classroom with Miami Waterkeeper, please fill out the request form here.

 If you are having trouble submitting the form, please email our Education and Outreach Manager, Erin Cover at [email protected].